What is a Breakfast Invitation?

 What’s your background?

-I am a mom of three with 13+ years experience in elementary education.
-I have a Masters Degree in Teaching Reading along with an add on certificate for teaching gifted.
+I am a mom of three with 13+ years of experience in elementary education.
+I have a Master’s Degree in Teaching Reading along with an add a certificate for teaching gifted.

-If breakfast bombs, know that there is always snack, lunch, or dinner.
+- If breakfast doesn’t stick, know that there is always a snack, lunch, or dinner.
 You can keep Breakfast Invitations out all day for them to dabble in and out of.

 What types of vocabulary should a child understand to be ready for a Breakfast Invitation?

-How many Breakfast Invitations are provided on the cards?
+How are many preschool hands-on activities provided on the cards?

-The set of Breakfast Invitations sold in our shop has 20+ activities.
+The set of Breakfast Invitations sold in our shop has 20+ activities on each set.

 Which Breakfast Invitations work best for multi-ages?

 This depends on your children.
 We do most of our Breakfast Invitations on one paper, and then I try to revisit the Breakfast Invitation with my three-year-old once my four-year-old is at school.
 I also prefer one setup because it helps my children learn how to communicate thoughts and collaborate.
 Some days things go smooth, and others can become an argument over who puts down the red bear where—all in good practice.

 I get it.
 I was a working mom with Grey, and I know how difficult it can be to get out of the house before 7 am.
 Depending on the amount of time you have in the morning, you could use them the same.
 Some other variations for Breakfast Invitations: